Justin-Diner/Justin-Diner/README.md

 ### Hi there 👋

-- :necktie: Software Engineer and Prior Attorney.
+- :necktie: Software Engineer and Prior Practicing Attorney.
 - :house_with_garden: Currently working on an AirBnB Clone.
 - 🌱 Improving at the MERN stack and researching AI.
 - 👯 Looking to collaborate on open source applications.